Skip to Content

 Fees you’ll need to pay

 You pay fees to both us and the fund manager that makes the funds you invest in.
-At the moment, the only products we offer are funds managed by BlackRock.
+At the moment, the only funds we offer are funds managed by BlackRock.

-We charge you fees for making Investment Accounts available to you, for helping you to buy and sell investments, and for the services we provide through the Monzo app.
-Our Investment Services Partner (FNZ Securities) charges us for the Custody and (if relevant) the ISA services it provides you in relation to your Investment Account.
+We charge you fees for making investment accounts available to you, for arranging for you to buy and sell investments, and for the services we provide through the Monzo app.
+Our Investment Services Partner (Seccl) charges us for the custody, investment dealing (that is, buying and selling investments on your behalf) and (if relevant) the ISA services it provides you in relation to your investment account.
 We take that cost into account when we set the fees for our investment services.

 BlackRock charges you fees for managing funds you’ve invested in.
 ‘Managing the fund’ means taking steps to try and make a return on the money you and other investors have invested in the fund, in line with the fund’s investment objective.
 You can see more information about each fund’s investment objective in the Key Investor Information Document.
 You can see this in the app for the funds you invest in.